live1t/STC/README.md

 This set of programs processes raw Ca2+ imaging data and raw mouse behavioural data to: (i) identify place cells in the raw Ca2+ imaging data; (iii) determine rate maps for the activities of each cell in each session; and (iv) determine the correlations between rate maps across sessions.

-Program 1 takes as input the raw Ca2+ imaging data (output by XXXX in .csv form) and the raw behavioral data (output by XXX in .xslx form), and cleans the data, including interpolating values of the behavioural data at the Ca2+ imaging times (as the Ca2+ data and behavioural data are sampled at different rates).
+Program 1 takes as input the raw Ca2+ imaging data (output by IDPS from Inscopix in .csv form) and the raw behavioral data (output by Ethovision in .xslx form), and cleans the data, including interpolating values of the behavioural data at the Ca2+ imaging times (as the Ca2+ data and behavioural data are sampled at different rates).

 Program 2 takes as input the cleaned data from program 1, and labels the cells in the Ca2+ data as either place cells or not place cells based on a comparison of their spatial information to the spatial information of shuffled data.
 Place cell identification is based on random shuffles, so it might not match exactly.